Why Does My Charcoal Pencil Keep Breaking? A practical guide

 Understanding Charcoal Pencil Composition and Properties

 Before we dive into the reasons for breakage, let's understand what makes a charcoal pencil.
 Charcoal pencils are not simply compressed charcoal; they contain a binder – usually a gum arabic or wax-based material – that holds the charcoal particles together.
 The ratio of charcoal to binder significantly affects the pencil's strength and durability.
-A higher charcoal-to-binder ratio creates a softer, richer black but also a more fragile pencil prone to snapping.
+Think about it: a higher charcoal-to-binder ratio creates a softer, richer black but also a more fragile pencil prone to snapping.
 Conversely, pencils with a higher binder content tend to be harder and less prone to breakage, but might sacrifice some of the charcoal's intensity and velvety texture.

 Common Reasons Why Charcoal Pencils Break